ldelelis/sketch-challenge/doc/benchmarks.md

 Computation benefits weren't satisfactory, as only about 6 seconds were shaved off of execution time

 According to the resulting profile, the vast majority of execution time is spent on API calls to s3.

+# 3rd iteration

+Duration with direct transfer across buckets: 99s

+Reducing the amount of API calls per transfer almost halved execution time once again, as well as lightening the memory footprint of its execution, by not downloading contents to a bytes buffer between transfers

+A furter improvement could be somehow batching these operations together